Raghavendra15/JiraTaskCreator/README.md

 # JiraTaskCreator
-JiraTaskCreator is a WebApplication which helps creates Jira tasks, stories, tests.
+JiraTaskCreator is a WebApplication which helps to create Jira tasks, stories, tests.

 URLs :